pal772/Visit-Bristol/README.md

 ## Credits

 ### Content
+  - The main image on readme was designed using[ am i responsive](https://ui.dev/amiresponsive)
   - The Main image design was similar to the Love running project on Code insitite.
   - The fonts used on this webiste was used from [google fonts](https://fonts.google.com/)
   - The main arial view image of Bristol was taken from 'Yahoo Bristolimages.co.uk'.
   - The restaurant images were taken from [open table](https://www.opentable.co.uk/)
   - Rest of the images were taken by me.
   - The instrctions on how to make an image slider were taken from [specific youtube tutorial](https://www.youtube.com/)
+  - The instrctions on how i designed my gallery were taken from [specific youtube tutorial](https://www.youtube.com/)
   - The icons used on the footer was taken from [font awesome](https://fontawesome.com/)